citp/privacy-policy-historical/m/me/med/medelabreastfeedingus.com.md

-Medela, Inc. has created this privacy policy (“Privacy Policy”) in order to demonstrate our firm commitment to adhering to federal and state privacy laws and industry guidelines in order to protect your privacy.
-This Privacy Policy discloses our information gathering and dissemination practices for the site available at [www.Medela.com](http://www.medela.com/) and any related services or applications owned by Medela, Inc. (this “Site”).
+Medela LLC has created this privacy policy (“Privacy Policy”) in order to demonstrate our firm commitment to adhering to federal and state privacy laws and industry guidelines in order to protect your privacy.
+This Privacy Policy discloses our information gathering and dissemination practices for the site available at [www.Medela.com](http://www.medela.com/) and any related services or applications owned by Medela LLC (this “Site”).
 This Privacy Policy applies only to this Site, not to any other web sites that may be accessible from here.
 Please note that when you access any external links from this Site, they may have different privacy policies specific to those sites.
 We encourage you to read all applicable privacy policies.

 **By clicking the “I Agree” button or by otherwise accessing any material on this Site or using any of the services provided, you agree to the terms of this Privacy Policy.
 When you submit information via this Site, you consent to the collection, use and disclosure of that information in accordance with this Privacy Policy.
 If you do not agree, please do not use or access this Site or our services.**

 **Please remember that this Privacy Policy applies only to information collected by our Site.
 We are not responsible for the privacy of any information you reveal or post in any public forum (e.g., message board, blog, personal page, etc.) or through any public feature available on our Site, or for the privacy practices of websites that are operated or owned by third parties.  **

 By visiting this Site, you accept that your visit and any dispute over privacy is subject to this Privacy Policy and our [Terms and Conditions of Use](https://web.archive.org/terms-and-conditions).
 If you have any concern about a privacy issue, please contact us as directed in this Privacy Policy.
-Medela, Inc. reserves the right to update this Privacy Policy.
+Medela LLC reserves the right to update this Privacy Policy.

 **What Personal Information Do We Gather From Those Who Visit Our Site?**